EPTLLC/brs-xss/README.md

 - **Intelligent Selection** - ML-enhanced payload effectiveness scoring
 - **Aggr Mode** - Multi-encoding polyglots for maximum coverage
 - **WAF Metrics** - Hit rates tested on 10+ demo targets

 ---

+## License

+Dual License: GPL-3.0-or-later OR Commercial License.

+- Open Source (GPLv3+): for education, research, open-source, and non-commercial usage.
+- Commercial License: for commercial use, proprietary integrations, or when GPL is not suitable.

+See the LICENSE file for full terms and contact details.

+---